asaparova/llm-ieeg-reporting-framework/README.md

 ## Important Notes

-This repository is intended as a thesis handover and research-continuation package.
+This repository provides research code, derived results, and reproducibility materials associated with the submitted manuscript.

 Do not commit: